 Linda Delaney—As a new kayaker, I feel I can assist CPA by representing that segment of our membership and providing what I hope will be helpful insight into what draws new folks to the sport and to CPA.

-Ralph Heimlich—I have been an active member of CPA for the last 15 years, and am honored to be nominated to continue on the Steering Committee.
+Ralph Heimlich—I have been an active member of CPA for the last 16 years, and am honored to be nominated to continue on the Steering Committee.
 My particular interests are a) trip leading, particularly multi-day kayak touring trips; b) training new trip leaders to continue the Club’s strong programs; c) water access issues, particularly promoting new paddle-in campsites; and d) interfacing with other recreational and environmental organizations that pursue goals congruent with sea kayaking interests.
-This past year, I’ve helped build the new website, worked with organizations from Newtowne Neck State Park staff to the committee proposing the Mallows Bay National Marine Sanctuary, established the Chesapeake Bay Launch Site and Paddle-in Campsite Atlas on CPA’s web page, and continued leading trips.
+This past year, I’ve worked with MD DNR staff on plans for a new State Park on the Bohemia River, updated entries for the Chesapeake Bay Launch Site and Paddle-in Campsite Atlas on CPA’s web page, and continued leading trips.
 If elected, I hope to continue these efforts in support of the sea kayaking community.

 Shelly Wiechelt—I am excited about being nominated for the CPA Steering Committee.
 Kayaking brings me great joy and CPA provides me with lots of opportunities to realize that joy.
 CPA has helped me to expand my kayaking skills via training at SK 102, trip leader training, KIPP series, and pool sessions.
 There are numerous chances to paddle with great people!
 I really enjoy the organization and would very much like to give back to the community.
 I intend to promote the CPA mission of helping people safely enjoy sea kayaking.
 I hope to bring new ideas and new energy to the committee to help generate even more fun learning and playing opportunities for our members.
-If elected, I will work diligently with other committee members to advocate for water access, provide safe and fun paddles for all members, and support learning and mentorship for sea kayakers in our region.
+If elected, I will work diligently to promote a welcoming, inclusive, fun, and safe paddling club.